Businesses face up to 1.55% insurance fees for cheap State-backed loans

 Banks cap interest rates on loans as low as 2.48%

-The State’s main banks have set maximum interest rates for small business loans on offer through the new scheme at as low as 2.75 per cent, about half the average cost of a typical SME loan.
+The State’s main banks have set maximum interest rates for small business loans on offer through the new scheme at as low as 2.48 per cent, less than half the average cost of a typical SME loan.
+Photograph: iStock

-Businesses face paying insurance fees of up to 1.55 per cent a year to the State for loans on offer from Monday through the Government’s €2 billion Covid-19 credit guarantee scheme.
+Businesses face paying insurance fees of up to 1.55 per cent a year to the State for loans on offer through the Government’s €2 billion Covid-19 credit guarantee scheme, which opened to applications on Monday.

 The State’s main banks have set maximum interest rates for small business loans on offer through the new scheme at as low as 2.48 per cent, less than half the average cost of a typical SME loan.

-The guarantee plan, first flagged in early May, opens for applications this week and will run until the end of the year.
+The guarantee plan, first flagged in early May, will run until the end of the year.

 The scheme, which provides a State guarantee for 80 per cent of borrowings advanced to firms under its auspices, is aimed at companies that have lost 15 per cent of actual or projected turnover.

 Loans of €10,000-€1 million are available under the scheme, which initially will be made through Bank of Ireland, AIB and Ulster Bank.
 Officials are working to bring lending to market through other providers.
-The scheme is operated by the State’s Strategic Banking Corporation of Ireland (SBCI).
+The scheme is operated by the State’s Strategic Banking Corporation of Ireland.

-AIB said in a statement that it has set a maximum variable interest rate of 2.75 per cent a year on loans it is offering through the scheme with terms from one to 5½ years.
+AIB said in a statement that it had set a maximum variable interest rate of 2.75 per cent a year on loans it was offering through the scheme, with terms from one to 5½ years.
 Security will be requested for loans above €250,000.

-However, annual State guarantee fees - essentially an insurance rate - attached to the loans range between 0.15 per cent and 0.68 per cent for SMEs, which, by definition have fewer than 250 employees and annual revenues of no more than €50 million.
+However, annual State guarantee fees – essentially an insurance rate – attached to the loans range from 0.15 per cent to 0.68 per cent for SMEs, which by definition have fewer than 250 employees and annual revenues of no more than €50 million.
 The longer the duration of the loan, the higher the fee.

 Guarantee fees of between 0.3 per cent, for loans of up to one year, and 1.55 per cent for facilities extending beyond five years, apply to so-called small mid-cap companies that have fewer than 500 employees.